williamouyang/okta.github.io/docs/api/rest/factors.md

 # Overview

-The Okta Factor API provides operations to manage and verify factors for multi-factor authentication
+The Okta Factor Administration API provides operations to manage and verify factors for multi-factor authentication

 > This API is currently in **Beta** status and provides no guarantees for backwards-compatibility.
 Okta is free to break this API until it is released.